im-ankitjais/PythonAssignments/README.md

 ## Task 2: Write and Append Data to a File

 This program takes user input and writes it to a file, then takes additional user input and append to same file.

+---

+ASSIGNMENT 5: Data Structures and Strings in Python

+---
+## Task 1: Create a Dictionary of Student Marks

+This program takes the student name as input and returns the student's mark from pre-existing dictionary.Also if the student's name not found, print appropriate not-found message.

+## Task 2: Demonstrate List Slicing

+This program extracts and prints the first five elements from the list of numbers from 1 to 10 and also prints the reverse of extracted elements.